Trekiros/BestOfReddit/README.md

 * In your local repository, install code dependencies: `npm i`
 * Create a copy of `conf-template.yml`, named `conf.yml`, modifying `conf.yml` for your specific use case.
 * Create a Google Sheet, and note its id (from its URI) in `conf.yml`, under the `spreadsheetId` field
-* Enable Google Sheets API for your Google API, and download a `credentials.json` file following the instructions found [here](https://developers.google.com/sheets/api/quickstart/nodejs)
+* Enable Google Sheets API for your Google API, and download a `credentials.json` file following the instructions found [here](https://developers.google.com/sheets/api/quickstart/nodejs).
+Make sure you use the same Google Account which was used for the creation of the spreadsheet.
-* Write down the `client_id`, `project_id` and `client_secret` fields in `conf.yml`, using the values found in `credentials.json`. **Never share or commit these credentials.**
+* Write down the `client_id`, `project_id` and `client_secret` fields in `conf.yml`, using the values found in `credentials.json`. **Never share or commit these credentials.** They could be used to access and modify all of your Google Spreadsheets.
+* Create a Reddit script app [here](https://www.reddit.com/prefs/apps).
+* Use this new Reddit app to complete the `appId` and `appSecret` fields of the reddit category in `conf.yml`. **Never share or commer these credentials.** They could be used to access your reddit account.
+* Complete the `username` and `password` fields in the reddit category of `conf.yml`, using the credentials of the reddit account which has created the reddit app.
+If you do not wish to use your personal reddit account for this, the project can just as easily be ran using a new reddit account.
 * Run the project for the first time: `npm start` or `node .`
 * On the first run, the project will ask you to follow a link to grant it authority over your Google Sheets file.
+Make sure you use the same Google Account which was used for the creation of the spreadsheet.
-* It will then create a file named `token.json` which lets it bypass the last step on subsequent runs. **Never share or commit this file.**
+* It will then create a file named `token.json` which lets it bypass the last step on subsequent runs. **Never share or commit this file.** It could be used to access and modify all of your Google Spreadsheets.

 ### Contributing
 To contribute, fork this project, and make a pull request with your changes.